Calabi-Yau Manifolds, Hermitian Yang-Mills Instantons and Mirror Symmetry: Mirror Symmetry from Gauge Theory

-Since we are trying to understand the six-dimensional Euclidean gravity in terms of $SU(4)$ gauge theory, it will be useful to calculate the Chern classes of the vector bundle $E$ to elucidate the mirror pair between Hermitian Yang-Mills instantons.
-We have already shown that the first Chern class $c_1(E)$ of the holomorphic vector bundle satisfying Eqs. \eq{stability} and \eq{duy-ym} is trivial, i.e. $c_1(E) = 0$.
-Also we showed that the last term in Eq. \eq{bps-ym} is a topological term which contains the second Chern class $c_2(E)$.
-After using Eqs. \eq{stability} and \eq{duy-ym}, one can derive the inequality
+Since we want to understand the mirror symmetry between CY manifolds in terms of $SU(4)$ gauge theory, it will be useful to calculate the Chern classes of the vector bundle to elucidate the mirror symmetry between HYM instantons.
+It was already shown that the first Chern class $c_1(E)$ of the holomorphic vector bundle satisfying Eq. \eq{duy-ym} is trivial, i.e. $c_1(E) = 0$.
+Also we have shown that the last term in Eq. \eq{bps-ym} is a topological invariant which contains the second Chern class $c_2(E)$.
+After using Eq. \eq{duy-ym}, one can derive the inequality